WordPress/debug-bar/readme.txt

 A must for developers!

-When WP_DEBUG is enabled it also tracks PHP Warnings and Notices to make them easier to find.
+When `WP_DEBUG` is enabled it also tracks PHP Warnings and Notices to make them easier to find.

-When SAVEQUERIES is enabled the mysql queries are tracked and displayed.
+When `SAVEQUERIES` is enabled the mysql queries are tracked and displayed.

+To enable these options, add the following code to your `wp-config.php` file:
+`
+define( 'WP_DEBUG', true );
+define( 'SAVEQUERIES', true );
+`

 Add a PHP/MySQL console with the [Debug Bar Console plugin](https://wordpress.org/plugins/debug-bar-console/).

+There are numerous other add-ons available to get more insight into, for instance, the registered Post Types, Shortcodes, WP Cron, Language file loading, Actions and Filters and so on.
+Just [search the plugin directory for 'Debug Bar'](https://wordpress.org/plugins/search.php?q=debug+bar).

 == Upgrade Notice ==